Virginia Range Fertility Control

 Volunteers are trained through a PZP certification class offered by the Science and Conservation Center.
 Training involves learning to identify, dart, and document wild horses, so herd members are tracked each season.
 On the range, volunteers team up in darter/documenter teams to gather data and vaccinate mares.
 Once a mare is darted, the dart is retrieved, data is entered, and that mare will not become pregnant for the next year.
 After a mare is darted three times, she is vaccinated for a lifetime.

 AWHC is proud of our partnership with local organizations that work on behalf of our wild herds and our western rangelands.
-These include Nevada-based wild horse protection organizations: Virginia Range Wildlife Protection Association, Wild Horse Preservation League, Hidden Valley Wild Horse Protection Fund, Wild Horse Connection.
+These include Nevada-based wild horse protection organizations: Virginia Range Wildlife Protection Association, Wild Horse Preservation League, Hidden Valley Wild Horse Protection Fund, and Wild Horse Connection.

 Get involved!